 The effect of the command is that instances of all conclusions of the locale are available in the theory, where names are prefixed by the qualifier.
-For example, transitivity for int is named int.trans and is the following theorem:

-&lt;sup>1Strictly speaking, only interpretation in theories is dynamic since it is not possible to change locales or the locale hierarchy from within a proof.
+1Strictly speaking, only interpretation in theories is dynamic since it is not possible to change locales or the locale hierarchy from within a proof.